Estimate Time6 min

 Spending and debt could have crept up over time, so it can be a good idea to make sure you have a handle on your expenses.
 Knowing how much you spend on essentials and how much goes to discretionary purchases can help you cut unnecessary expenses if needed.

-2. Build or maintain your emergency fund
+2. Build or maintain your emergency savings

 If you don’t have an emergency fund, using automation to help build up your savings can make it easier.
 That simply means setting up an automatic transfer to your savings account so you never have to think about it.
 If it’s available, you can use direct deposit to transfer a portion of your paycheck to a designated savings account—or you can set up recurring transfers to whisk the money out of your spending account and into savings on the same day that you’re paid.